dimPhilip/GettingandCleaningDataCourseProject/README.md

 * Clean "messy" variable names
 * Reshape data for easy transformation into tidy form (means of all kept variables).
 Done with "melt" command
 * Transform reshaped data into tidy dataset
-* Output tidy dataset as "dataTidy.txt"
+* Output tidy dataset as "dataTidy.txt" delimited by tabs

 ### Detailed data processing description
 * Read in the file ("features.txt") that contains the names of the measurement variables